 Providing assistive technologies for students with complex needs for over three decades.

-SET-BC was established in 1989 by the Special Branch of the BC Ministry of Education to provide assistive technology services for students living with physical disabilities.
+SET-BC was established in 1989 by the Special Education Branch of the BC Ministry of Education to provide assistive technology services for students living with physical disabilities.
 We were born out of widespread recognition that technology could empower students with complex needs to participate more actively in their education and participate in standard curriculums.

 SET-BC will build the capacity of all B.C. school districts to support their students by facilitating access to and knowledge of assistive technology, related resources, and training.
 We will ensure that all students have an equal opportunity to feel belonging, connection, and purpose in their educational settings while building a foundation of self-confidence and ability for their future aspirations.